sebastianromerocruz/CS122-material/README.md

 ### Course Schedule

+Although I don't anticipate any major changes to this, the following is subject to some minor adjustments throughout the semester:

 | **Week**    | **Topic**                                   | **Assignment**              |
 |-------------|---------------------------------------------|-----------------------------|
 | **Week 1**  | Syllabus Review, VSCode Setup, Command Line | Lab 1                       |